mala-lab/Awesome-Deep-Graph-Anomaly-Detection/README.md

 This tutorial is based on our recent comprehensive <strong>survey</strong> in the field.

+The tutorial slides will be released soon !!!

 ✨ <strong>We warmly welcome everyone to attend!</strong> ✨

 ## Survey Paper (IEEE TKDE 2025)